 Moreover, the 1890 Program will continue to pursue external funding to supplement programmatic areas as well as develop a marketing strategy for the family life unit.
-Mentoring/Internships/Volunteer programs for students will be on-going.
-External and internal collaborations/partnerships, especially with SCSUøs faculty and 1890 Researchers will be sustained and further developed.
+Mentor/Internship/Volunteer programs for students will be on-going.
+External and internal collaborations/partnerships, especially with SC State University's faculty and 1890 Researchers will be sustained and further developed.
 The process of implementing an operational budget for the county clusters has been reviewed.

-1890 Facility Grant Funds have been received to re-build Camp Harry Daniels, which will provide programs such as: community leadership training, residential facilities, nutrition/health activities, the establishment of an 1890 Research Farm Demonstration Laboratory, etc. The increased utilization of paraprofessional support staff in the counties will reduce some of the programming responsibilities of county directors and provide a method of shared governance between 1890 and the communities we serve.
+Documentation for 1890 Facility Grant Funds continue to be submitted and requested to revitalize Camp Harry Daniels.
+Programs to be provided at the facility will include community leadership training, residential facilities, nutrition/health activities, the establishment of an 1890 Research Farm Demonstration Laboratory, etc. The increased utilization of paraprofessional support staff in the counties will reduce some of the programming responsibilities of county directors and provide a method of shared governance between 1890 and the communities we serve.
 All of the aforementioned projections will be delivered in accordance to the Plan of Work delivery system.